Myanmar's military has detained leader Aung San Suu Kyi in a coup. Here's what you need to know - Local News 8

 Justifying the coup, the military cited a section of the constitution that said in the event of a state of emergency, as is the case now, the commander-in-chief has the constitutional right to “take over and exercise State sovereign power.”

-In a statement later on Monday, Min Aung Hlaing’s office said that elections will take place only after the election commission has been “re-constituted” and the voter lists have been investigated.
+Later on Monday, the military said it will hold a “free and fair” election after the election commission has been “re-constituted” and the voter lists have been investigated, and will return power to the winning party.
+It did not specify when the elections would be held.

 It’s hard to say what will come next, especially since there has been widespread disruption in internet and news access across the country — which could affect the ability of people to get information or organize any response via social media.